 We conduct our experiments on two established benchmark datasets: Visual Genome~\cite{krishna2017visual} and MS-COCO 2017~\cite{lin2014microsoft}.
 The task is to localize an object by its bounding box and classify it into one of the preset object categories.

 \boldparagraph{Visual Genome.} For the Visual Genome dataset~\cite{krishna2017visual}, we use the latest release (v1.4).
-Following standard practice, we consider two sets of target classes: the 1000 most frequent categories and the 3000 most frequent categories, resulting in two settings: \textit{\textbf{VG1000}} and \textit{\textbf{VG3000}}.
+Following standard practice, we consider two sets of target classes: the 1000 most frequent categories and the 3000 most frequent categories, resulting in two settings: \textit{\textbf{$\text{VG}_{1000}$}} and \textit{\textbf{$\text{VG}_{3000}$}}.
 We split the 92.9K images of the dataset with objects on these class sets into 87.9K for training and 5K for testing.
 Instead of the raw names of the categories, we use the synsets as class labels due to inconsistent label annotations, following previous works~\cite{jiang2018hybrid, xu2019reasoning}.
 The dataset contains an average of 21 objects per image, with a maximum of 145.

-\boldparagraph{MS-COCO.} We evaluate on the 80 object categories of MS-COCO 2017~\cite{lin2014microsoft}, which contains 118k images for training and 5k for evaluation.
+\boldparagraph{MS-COCO.} We evaluate on the 80 object categories of MS-COCO 2017~\cite{lin2014microsoft} with 118k images for training and 5k for evaluation.
 There are a maximum of 93 object instances per image in this dataset with an average of 7 objects.

 \boldparagraph{Evaluation criteria.} We follow the common evaluation conventions from the literature~\cite{jiang2018hybrid, xu2019reasoning}.
 Thus, we adopt the full set of metrics from the COCO detection evaluation criteria comprising the mean Average Precision (mAP) across IoU thresholds ranging from 0.5 to 0.95 with an interval of 0.05 as well as mAP at IoU thresholds of 0.5 and 0.75, multiple scales (small, medium and large), Average Recall (AR) with different number of given detections per image ({1, 10, 100}) and different scales (small, medium, big).